plone/guillotina/docs/source/applications.md

 ## Configuration

-Once you create a `plone.server` application, there are three primary ways for it to hook into `plone.server`.
+Once you create a `guillotina` application, there are three primary ways for it to hook into `guillotina`.

 ### Call includeme function

-Your application can provide an `includeme` function at the root of the module and `plone.server` will call it with the instance of the `root` object.
+Your application can provide an `includeme` function at the root of the module and `guillotina` will call it with the instance of the `root` object.

 ```python